Aalish-Virani/IP-Address-Tracker/README.md

 2. Search for any IP addresses or domains and see the key information and location
 3. View the optimal layout for each page depending on their device's screen size
 4. See hover states for all interactive elements on the page.

+Solution:
+HTML and tailwind CSS is used to design a responsive web page.
+Morover, APIs are used to rendor the details of IP addresses along with map generation.